Wildlife Programs Specialist – PT

 - Develop and deliver exhibit hall educational programs in a way that is engaging, informative, safe, and of the highest quality.

-- Attend off-site outreach programs and events, especially ones with live animals, as needed.
+- Attend off-site outreach programs and events, especially ones requesting live animals, as needed.
 These programs may often be prioritized over the delivery of daily exhibit hall programs.

 - Provide exemplary customer service to program participants, museum staff, and volunteers.